0n1udra/slime_server/README.md

 ## Control Minecraft server with Discord bot.
 See [releases](https://github.com/0n1udra/slime_server/releases).
+This branch is for discord-components to add buttons.

 ### Features:
 - Basic commands: say, kick, teleport, save, weather, and gamemode.